Franz Xaver von Wegele

-Franz Xaver von Wegele (29 October 1823, in Landsberg am Lech – 17 October 1897, in Würzburg) was a German historian, largely known for his studies on the history of Thuringia, Franconia and the University of Würzburg.
+Franz Xaver von Wegele (29 October 1823 in Landsberg am Lech – 17 October 1897 in Würzburg) was a German historian, largely known for his studies on the history of Thuringia, Franconia and the University of Würzburg.

 Education and career

-He studied history at the universities of Munich and Heidelberg, where his influences were Friedrich Christoph Schlosser, Ludwig Häusser and Georg Gottfried Gervinus.
-In 1849 he obtained his habilitation at the University of Jena, and two years later became an associate professor of history.
-In 1857 he relocated to the University of Würzburg as a full professor.
-In 1863 he was named university rector.
+He studied history at the Ludwig-Maximilians-Universität München and Heidelberg University, where his influences were Friedrich Christoph Schlosser, Ludwig Häusser and Georg Gottfried Gervinus.
+In 1849, he obtained his habilitation at the University of Jena, and two years later became an associate professor of history.
+In 1857, he relocated to the University of Würzburg as a full professor.
+In 1863, he was named university rector.